dcreager/libcork/docs/errors.rst

 *your* function's return type, since you provide a return value explicitly.)

+.. function:: void xe_check(retval, call)

+   Call a function whose return value isn't enough to check for an error.
+If the nested function call raises an error, we propagate that error on, and return *retval* from the current function.

 .. function:: void xi_check(retval, call)

    Call a function that returns an ``int`` error indicator.
 If the